awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 When you run a Systems Manager command on the instance, SSM Agent might try to use credentials different from the ones you expect it to use, such as from a credentials file instead of an instance profile\.
 This is because SSM Agent looks for credentials in the order prescribed for the *default credential provider chain*\.

 **Note**
 On Linux and macOS, SSM Agent runs as the root user\.
 Therefore, the environment variables and credentials file that SSM Agent looks for in this process are those of the root user only \(`/root/.aws/credentials`\)\.
-SSM Agent does not look at the environment variables or credentials file of any other user accounts on the instance during the search for credentials\.
+SSM Agent doesn't look at the environment variables or credentials file of any other user accounts on the instance during the search for credentials\.

 The default provider chain looks for credentials in the following order: